 Fad diets certainly come and go, but the Atkins Diet is a popular weight loss program that has been around for the past 30+ years.
 The diet program calls for a heavy restriction of carbohydrates with an increased intake of fat.
 And while Atkins may be able to help you shed some quick pounds, is your overall body health benefitting from the program?

-The diet and weight loss industry is estimated at 50+ billion dollars a year — approximately the same as Kraft Foods’ market cap — and that is the US alone!
-That means countless Americans have resorted to spending money on diet programs, pills, books, and food to lose weight– and yet 35.7% of Americans remain obese!
+The diet and weight loss industry is estimated at more than $50 billion dollars a year, and that’s just the U.S.!
+That means countless Americans have resorted to spending money on diet programs, pills, books, and food to lose weight – and yet 35.7% of Americans remain obese.
 Unfortunately, the majority of these plans burn out as quickly as they come into the limelight.

 The Atkins program, however, has not followed the traditional fad diet trajectory.
-This diet program was created by Dr. Robert Atkins in 1971 and gained notoriety in 2003/2004.
-Dr. Atkins based his program off of research that was performed by the Journal of American Medical Association in the 70s, which explored the important role fat plays in our diet.
+This diet program was created by Dr. Robert Atkins in 1971 and gained notoriety in 2003 and 2004.
+Dr. Atkins based his program off of research performed by the Journal of American Medical Association in the ’70s, which explored the important role fat plays in our diet.

 The Atkins Program utilizes four phases to get your weight goals on track.
 The diet aims to shock your system by almost completely eliminating all carbohydrates.
 Not surprisingly, your weight loss is effectively jumpstarted.
 Eliminating an entire food group that typically accounts for 45-65% of your diet will undoubtedly help you shed some excess weight.
 In fact, the first stage of the Atkins diet calls for only 10% carb consumption!
 However, it is a common misconception that the Atkins diet is a high protein diet.
 While there is a strong emphasis on the importance of protein, the Atkins diet is categorized as a high fat, low carb diet.